Is your story like mine?

 The literary arts have never been and will never be a meritocracy.
 A compelling, impeccable query letter and a spotless, original manuscript are simply not enough.
 You need strangers in publishing to look beyond market forces, beyond your pedigree, beyond where you live, to believe in you and your work.

 The books you see in stores are almost all from the Big Five or the big indies like Graywolf (who get distributed by the Big Five).
 The authors of those books are The One Percent of creative writers.
 Don’t believe that they are just working harder than you or that their work is qualitatively better, because that is simply untrue.
 That’s not to say that their job isn’t difficult.
 They still have to write a good book and do everything that you have to do, but they are looked upon differently.
 Connections matter.
 An MFA program that brings agents in to scout current students matters.
 Living in or near New York City matters.…The literary arts have never been and will never be a meritocracy.

 I’ve experienced what it was like to fall through the cracks.
 Over twenty years, I estimate that I’ve been rejected by agents 1,000 times.
 Spoiler Alert: if your agent can’t sell your manuscript, it’s likely he/she no longer considers you a client.
 Just as a stranger saved my life from cancer by being my stem cell donor, strangers from unknown small presses saved my books (both times on July 13th or 7.13), which allowed me to experience my lifelong dream in full.

 I want to give back.

 7.13 Books will be taking submissions of novels and short story collections.

-Check out the books that we’ve already published, which have received terrific reviews from the likes of Kirkus Reviews, Booklist, Barnes & Noble, and Powell’s.
+Check out the books that we’ve already published, which have received terrific reviews from the likes of the Los Angeles Times, the San Francisco Chronicle, NPR, Buzzfeed, and more.

 We are only looking for writers who have not yet published a book of literary fiction.